sfiera/gbkiss.org/content/file/icon-send.rst

 Description
 -----------

 Upon execution, adds 42 icon_ files to storage.
 Each takes up 1 Block_, and if there are less than 42 blocks free, it adds as many as possible and then stops.
+Authorship is credited to the current GBKiss player.

 Some of the icons are used for other software_: